 Office of Child Support Enforcement (OCSE), ACF, HHS.

 In accordance with the Privacy Act of 1974 (5 U.S.C.
-522a), as amended, OCSE is publishing notice of a computer matching program between OCSE and State agencies administering unemployment compensation (UC) programs.
+522a), as amended, OCSE is publishing notice of a computer matching program between OCSE and state agencies administering the Temporary Assistance for Needy Families (TANF) program.

 Interested parties may submit written comment on this notice by writing to Linda Deimeke, Director, Division of Federal Systems, Office of Automation and Program Operations, Office of Child Support Enforcement, Administration for Children and Families, 370 L'Enfant Promenade, SW., Washington, DC 20447.
 Comments received will be available for public inspection at this address from 9 a.m. to 5 p.m.
 Monday through Friday.
 Comments may also be submitted electronically via the Internet at: http://www.regulations.gov.Start Further Info